UNC Lenoir Orthopedic Surgeon Brings New Procedure to Kinston

 Dr. Dimitri Thomas, orthopedic sports surgeon, recently completed the first knee cartilage transplant in the history of UNC Lenoir Health Care.
 “Cartilage is a tissue that does not heal itself.
 Once it is damaged it can cause significant pain and disability,” Dr. Thomas explained.
 Dr. Thomas’ recent patient had a known cartilage defect in the knee cap.
 The patient had had several knee procedures prior to seeing him without success.
 After recovery and rehabilitation, the patient will see significant improvement in quality of life.

 Dr. Dimitri Thomas is part of the team at UNC Orthopedics and Sports Medicine at Lenoir.
-He attended medical school at University of Texas Southwestern Medical Center, his residency at William Beaumont Armey Medical Center and is a former US Army Major.
-After 13 years of military service, he completed his sports medicine fellowship at University of Missouri.
+He attended medical school at the University of Texas Southwestern Medical Center, his residency at William Beaumont Armey Medical Center, and is a former US Army Major.
+After 13 years of military service, he completed his sports medicine fellowship at the University of Missouri.
 Dr. Thomas’ special interests include sports medicine, cartilage restoration, bone realignment, and ligament injuries.
-Dr. Thomas resides in Kinston and enjoys spending time with his wife, Sherrie and their dogs.
+Dr. Thomas resides in Kinston and enjoys spending time with his wife, Sherrie, and their dogs.

 We are excited to offer this advanced procedure to our community”, said Robert Enders, President and CEO of UNC Lenoir Health Care.
 “This addition to our surgical services further demonstrates our commitment to provide the region with outstanding healthcare.
 We are fortunate to have a surgeon of Dr. Thomas’ caliber.”